 Day Habilitation is normally furnished for up to six (6) hours a day, five (5) days per week on a regularly scheduled basis.
 Day Habilitation does not include services that are funded under the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Improvement Act.
-Day Habilitation may not be provided to a Participant during the same hours that Supported Employment (when provided directly to the Participant), Small Group Employment, Respite, or Systematic Skill Building/Community Support is provided.
+Day Habilitation may not be provided to a Participant during the same hours that Supported Employment (when provided directly to the Participant), Transitional Work Services, Respite, or Systematic Skill Building/Community Support is provided.

-Providers of Day Habilitation services must be licensed under 55 Pa.
-Code Chapter 2380.
+Providers of Day Habilitation services must be licensed under 55 PA Code Chapter 2380.
 Services must be provided in settings other than the Participant's private residence that meet the requirements for home and community-based settings included in 42 CFR § 441.301.
-This service also includes Day Habilitation activities in general public community settings, which are nondisability specific settings and meet the requirements for home and communitybased settings.
-When provided in community settings, this service does not take place in licensed facilities, or any type of facility owned, leased or operated by a provider of other Office of Developmental Programs (ODP) services.
+This service also includes day habilitation activities in general public community settings, which are non-disability specific settings and meet the requirements for home and community-based settings.
+When provided in community locations, this service does not take place in licensed facilities, or any type of facility owned, leased or operated by a provider of other Office of Developmental Programs (ODP) services.

-A Participant may not receive Day Habilitation services in a licensed Adult Training Facility for more than seventy-five (75) percent of his or her support time, on average, per month, unless the services are included in the Participant's ISP, one of the following circumstances apply, and the Behavioral Health Practitioner has authorized the Participant to receive Day Habilitation services in a licensed Adult Training Facility for more than seventy-five (75) percent of his or her support time:
+Beginning July 1, 2019, a Participant may not receive Day Habilitation services in a licensed Adult Training Facility for more than seventy-five (75) percent of his or her support time, on average, per month, unless the services are included in the Participant's ISP, one of the following circumstances apply, and the Behavioral Health Practitioner has authorized the Participant to receive Day Habilitation services in a licensed Adult Training Facility for more than seventy-five (75) percent of his or her support time:

-- The Participant receives fewer than twelve (12) hours per week of Day Habilitation by the Provider; - The Participant has current medical needs that limit the amount of time the Participant can safely spend in the community; - The Participant has an injury, illness, behaviors or change in mental health status that result in a risk to himself or herself or others if Day Habilitation services are provided in the community; or - The Participant declines the option to spend time in the community having been provided with opportunities to do so consistent with his or her preferences, choices, and interests.
+- The Participant receives fewer than twelve (12) hours per week of Day Habilitation by the Provider; - The Participant has current medical needs that limit the amount of time the Participant can safely spend in the community; - The Participant has an injury, illness, behaviors or change in mental health status that result in a risk to him or herself or others if Day Habilitation services are provided in the community; or - The Participant declines the option to spend time in the community having been provided with opportunities to do so consistent with his or her preferences, choices, and interests.

-Day Habilitation services may not be provided in facilities licensed under 55 Pa.
-Code Chapter 2380 that have not previously served ACAP Participants that serve more than twenty-five (25) individuals in the facility at any one time regardless of the source of the funding for the individuals served.
+As of March 17, 2019, Day Habilitation services may not be provided in facilities licensed under 55 PA Code Chapter 2380 that have not previously served ACAP Participants that serve more than twenty-five (25) individuals in the facility at any one time regardless of the source of the funding for the individuals served.

-Beginning January 1, 2022, Day Habilitation services may not be provided in any facility licensed under 55 Pa.
-Code Chapter 2380 that serves more than one hundred and fifty (150) individuals in the facility at any one time regardless of the source of the funding for the individuals served.
+Beginning January 1, 2022, Day Habilitation services may not be provided in any facility licensed under 55 PA Code Chapter 2380 that serves more than one hundred and fifty (150) individuals in the facility at any one time regardless of the source of the funding for the individuals served.